whearn17/S2076-MinecraftScanner/README.md

 The Postgres feature is still in testing but should be done relatively soon.
 It is available, however, nonetheless.
 It may contain bugs.

-To use it, add the -pg or --postgres switche and when the program is run it will prompt for database info.
+To use it, add the -pg or --postgres switch and when the program is run it will prompt for database info.

 To avoid giving myself a major headache I automatically delete the table and create it for you